CCICB/interactiveEDA/README.md

 ggEDA will open in your default browser.

+## For Developers

+### Creating a web-assembly app

+ggEDA is developed as a golem app, which by default cannot  be compiled to webassembly because it lacks the required "app.R" file.
+We have added this file to the package root directory so web-assembly compilation can be accomplished using `shinylive::export(".", "_site")`.

+To auto-compile and deploy the web-assembly app version: use the deploy-app.yaml.

+If this doesn't work, we can try the following [shiny-live github action](https://github.com/ThinkR-open/golem-shinylive/blob/main/.github/workflows/shiny-live.yml)

 ## Code of Conduct

 Please note that the ggEDA project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/1/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.